coronalabs/corona-docs/markdown/guide/programming/07/index.markdown

 audio.reserveChannels( 1 )
 ``````

-Basically, the <nobr>`audio.reserveChannels( 1 )`</nobr> command tells the Solar2D audio library to reserve channel `1`.
+Basically, the <nobr>`audio.reserveChannels( 1 )`</nobr> command tells the CORONA_CORE_PRODUCT audio library to reserve channel `1`.
 While reserved, no audio file will play on the channel unless we explicitly command it to.

 </div>